NatPRoach/conduit/README.md

 Usage:
   ./conduit hybrid [options] <clusters_directory> {-1 <m1> -2 <m2> | -U <r> | --interleaved <i> | -b <bam>}
   <clusters_directory>   Directory containing the .fasta/.fa or .fastq/.fq files of reads separated by gene cluster
+                         NOTE: .gz support coming for nanopore scaffold data, but is not an option at this time

   Illumina data is aligned with Bowtie2, therefore Illumina data is provided in the same format as Bowtie2, namely:
     <m1>                   Files with #1 mates, paired with files in <m2>
                            Could be gzip'ed (extension: .gz) or bzip2'ed (extension: .bz2).
     <m2>                   Files with #2 mates, paired with files in <m1>